Introduction

 No-limit poker: Players often face more intense psychological pressure due to the possibility of all-in bets at any moment.
 This can lead to more frequent bluffing and aggressive behaviour as players attempt to use the threat of large bets to intimidate opponents.

-Pot-limit poker: The psychological aspects are slightly different because players cannot threaten with unlimited bets.
+Pot-limit poker: The psychological aspects are slightly different because players cannot be threatened with unlimited bets.
 Bluffing still occurs but may be less frequent and requires more precise timing and calculation, as opponents know they would not face the same level of extreme pressure.

 Hand Value and Play Style